 “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”

-Quick to Hear: Our immediate response in all circumstances should be “receptive listeners” and not “reactionary responders.”
+Quick to Hear: Our immediate response should be “receptive listening” and not “reactionary responding.”
 We should be asking ourselves, “What is this anger telling me?”

-Slow to Speak: Our interim response in all circumstances is “THINK BEFORE WE SPEAK."
+Slow to Speak: Our interim response should be “THINK BEFORE WE SPEAK."
 Asking ourselves, "What must I do to prevent a knee-jerk response?"

-Slow to Anger: Our final life-changing response to anger begins by replacing "reaction" with "reflection."
-See the ABCD method above.
+Slow to Anger: Our final life-changing response begins by replacing "reaction" with "reflection."
+(ABCDs come in handy for this one!)